filpgc/Django-Matching-Site/README.md

 Run on django 2.1.2 / python 3.7.0

 https://conda.io/docs/user-guide/install/linux.html

-conda create --name nameofyourenvironment python=3.7.0 source activate nameofyourenvironment pip install django 2.1.2. ---> install django 2.1.2 on environment. clone the master branch of this git, cd/dir to folder in which you cloned the master branch in and do:
+conda create --name nameofyourenvironment python=3.7.0

+source activate nameofyourenvironment

+pip install django 2.1.2. ---> install django 2.1.2 on environment

+clone the master branch of this git, cd/dir to folder in which you cloned the master branch in and do:

 python manage.py runserver